Perkedel/Kaded-fnf-mods/CREDIT.md

 # Big shoutout yay
 thancc for all these resources! without them, everything is impossible.

+# About the License
+Hey, am I allowed to relicense?
+I was meant to just license part of my mods that's it, your original code is still yours.

 # list of credit links
 - https://youtu.be/9dfkMgrjDOw BrightFyre Comprehensive FNF mod from source code level
 - https://www.youtube.com/channel/UCvbZKyPNpKGri4uKGsZSw6w BrightFyre channel